Hungarian company Mediso’s innovative combination of two medical-imaging techniques is providing doctors with cutting-edge imagery of the human body.

 Since then Mediso has grown and expanded its focus to include research, planning and assembly in the field of nuclear medical imaging devices.
 Bagaméry is currently involved in plans to relocate the company to premises that reflect its high-tech focus.
 “We need a modern building, one that matches our cutting-edge equipment,” he says.

 The company has 140 staff members, of which more than 100 have university degrees.
 They are either physicists or software, electrical or mechanical engineers.
 Despite its relatively small size, the company delivers products to more than 80 countries, with Asia as its main market.
-Other important markets are Germany and Poland, where Mediso has service centres, and, increasingly, North America.
+Other important markets are Germany and Poland, where Mediso has service centers, and, increasingly, North America.
 “We’ve installed more than a thousand systems all over the world,” Bagaméry says.

 Mediso is in continual cooperation with the best research institutions and hospitals around the globe, Bagaméry says, and its R&D projects strive to meet their needs.
 One example is now under way in Sweden, with positron emission tomography (PET) magnetic resonance imaging (MRI).
 “We’ve placed a PET MRI device in the Karolinska Institutet, where special isotope development is now under way,” says Bagaméry.
 “We are modifying our device in order to match the requirements for the special brain examinations.”